Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 12.1% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 11.5% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 617,792 2010: 621,048 2011: 630,505 2012: 642,955 2013: 653,002 2014: 662,855 2015: 670,491 2016: 679,848 2017: 687,788 2018: 691,147 2019: 692,600 2010 base 2019